-SECTION 1.
-Section 7299.4 of the Government Code is amended to read:

-- 7299.4. (a) Notwithstanding any other provision in this chapter, each state agency shall conduct an assessment a language survey and develop and update an implementation plan that complies with the requirements of this chapter. - (b) Each agency shall conduct a language survey of each of its local offices every two years to determine and provide all of the following: - (1) The name, position, and contact information of the employee designated by the agency responsible for complying with this chapter. - 13 (1)

-- 14 (2) The number of public contact positions in each local office. - 15 (2) - (3) The number of qualified bilingual employees in public contact positions in each local office, and the languages they speak, other than English. - (3) - (4) The number and percentage of non-English-speaking people served by each local office, broken down by native language. - (4) - 23 (5) The number of anticipated vacancies in public contact 24 positions. - 25 (5) - (6) Whether the use of other available options, including contracted telephone-based interpretation services, in addition to qualified bilingual persons in public contact positions, is serving the language needs of the people served by the agency. - (6 - (7) A list of all written materials that are required to be translated or otherwise made accessible to non- or limited-English-speaking individuals by Sections 7295.2 and 7295.4. - 34 (7) - 35 (8) A list of materials identified in paragraph (6) (7) that have 36 been translated and languages into which they have been translated. - 37 (8)

-(9) The number of additional qualified bilingual public contact staff, if any, needed at each local office to comply with this chapter.
+- 1 SECTION 1.
+Section 7299.4 of the Government Code is 2 amended to read: - 7299.4. (a) Notwithstanding any other provision in this chapter, each state agency shall conduct a language survey and develop and update an implementation plan that complies with the requirements of this chapter. - (b) Each agency shall conduct a language survey of each of its local offices every two years to determine and provide all of the following: - (1) The name, position, and contact information of the employee designated by the agency responsible for complying with this chapter. - (2) The number of public contact positions in each local office. - (3) The number of qualified bilingual employees in public contact positions in each local office, and the languages they speak, other than English. - (4) The number and percentage of non-English-speaking people served by each local office, broken down by native language. - (5) The number of anticipated vacancies in public contact positions. - (6) Whether the use of other available options, including contracted telephone-based interpretation services, in addition to qualified bilingual persons in public contact positions, is serving the language needs of the people served by the agency. - (7) A list of all written materials that are required to be translated or otherwise made accessible to non- or limited-English-speaking individuals by Sections 7295.2 and 7295.4. - (8) A list of materials identified in paragraph (7) that have been translated and languages into which they have been translated. - (9) The number of additional qualified bilingual public contact staff, if any, needed at each local office to comply with this chapter. - 32 (10) A detailed description of the agency's procedures for identifying written materials that are required to be translated.